sjuvekar/System-Design-Case-Studies/studies/google_docs.md

 ### Operations
 1. A user starts editing a document.
 Load balancers check for document's id and check if it is currently being updated.
 In that case, it routers the user to the corresponding app server.
 Also sends a cookie back to the user with the unique internal id of the app server for session maintainance.
+2. If the document is not currently edited, load balancer selects an app-server using its scheduling policy.
+The app server performs a DB query to fetch the document.
-2. The app server uses its incremental merge algorithm to edit the document.
+2. The app server then uses its incremental merge algorithm to edit the document.
 It also periodically saves the snapshot of the document to memcached every 1 second.
 3. Memcached saves its own documents to a relational database periodically.

 ### Bottlenecks